-- One full week of verified actual hours may be projected forward if the employer has signed a statement indicating the number of hours is expected to remain the same.
-The weekly average is entered into our tracking system for each week of the report month. - Two or more weeks of actual hours may be averaged by totaling the number of hours worked and dividing by the number of weeks.
+- One full week of verified actual hours may be projected forward if the employer has signed a statement indicating the number of hours is expected to remain the same. - Two or more weeks of actual hours may be averaged by totaling the number of hours worked and dividing by the number of weeks.
 If a week is not representative of what is expected in the future, it will be dropped or adjusted when determining the average.